The student experience

 -

 Stanford students are getting a head start on careers with education and leadership programs offered by the Woods Institute for the Environment.
-We talk with Alice Heiman, a junior who bridged academic knowledge and real-world practice through the Mentoring Undergraduates in Interdisciplinary Research (MUIR) program.
+We talk with Anushka Vijay, a senior who built both academic knowledge and practical experience through the Environmental and Policy Internship (EPIC) program.

 -